 DATE: 2025

-ROLE: Graphics and Communications Designer
+ROLE: Graphics and Communication Designer

 PROJECTS: Print Design | Post-Production | Installation | Motion Design